How long does it take to get a CDL?

 - Return-to-Duty Process: Must complete with Substance Abuse Professional (SAP)

-- Steps: SAP evaluation → treatment/counseling → SAP-recommended aftercare → new drug test
+- Required Steps: SAP evaluation, treatment/counseling, SAP-recommended aftercare, new drug test

 - Timeline: Minimum 3-6 months before driving again